 But here’s the caveat.
 These are not your typical running guides.
-Unlike conventional running training plans that feature running, running and a little more running, these plans combine a variety of exercise – so there’s no chance of monotony or boredom seeping in.
-We know that even the most avid runners don’t want to be pounding the pavement around the clock, and we also know it’s not the best way to max results.
+Unlike conventional running training plans that feature running, running and a little more running, these science-backed plans combine a variety of exercise – so there’s no chance of monotony or boredom seeping in.
+We know that even the most avid runners don’t want to be pounding the pavement around the clock, and now new research shows it’s not the optimal way to maximize results..

 Running is a cardiovascular activity, so it provides all the benefits of endurance exercise such as reducing blood pressure, total cholesterol, LDL cholesterol, triglycerides, fasting glucose, and body fat while at the same time elevating oxygen consumption and HDL cholesterol.
 Since it is a weight bearing activity, it also improves bone density.
 Running is also something that most of us can do with little effort and cost – all we need to do is lace up our shoes and open the door!

 But if you’ve got a specific goal in mind, simply going for the odd run won’t cut it